machitgarha/farsang/README.md

 ### Template Instantiation Linker Error

-In RandomDistribution class and its children (e.g. PoissonDistribution class), there is a linking error, which all base class methods must be defined in child classes.
+In RandomDistribution class and its children (e.g. PoissonDistribution class), there is a linking error.
 You can review this issue in `issue-template-linker-error` branch.

 #### Fixes